Case study no. 04

 “It’s made a massive difference to my business as well as being fun.”

 Fun is the word I keep coming back to.
 The whole engagement could have been told through revenue and tiers and team-building, and those things mattered.
-But a founder who took a year out of medicine to build something, and who can describe what she built a year later as fun, is the real outcome.
+But someone who took a year out of medicine to build something, and who can describe what she built a year later as fun, is the real outcome.

 What changed

-• Enrollment grew to several times the original cohort size
+- Enrollment grew to several times the original cohort size

 Results may vary.
 Past client successes reflect individual efforts and unique circumstances, and they don't guarantee similar outcomes.
 Your results depend on personal commitment, market conditions, and other variables.